flarum/docs/docs/extend/authorization.md

 $query
   ->whereVisibleTo($actor)
   ->whereRaw('1=1');

+// Apply visibility scoping with an ability
+$query
+  ->whereVisibleTo($actor, 'someAbility')
 ```

+Please note that visibility scoping can only be used on models that use the `Flarum\Database\ScopeVisibilityTrait` trait.

 ### How It's Processed

 So, what actually happens when we call `whereVisibleTo`?
-This call is handled by Flarum's general model visibility scoping system, which currently uses the aforementioned [policies](#policies), as implementation.
+This call is handled by Flarum's general model visibility scoping system, which runs the query through a sequence of callbacks, which are called "scopers".
-As with authorization, we run the query through all registered policies.

-Every policy is provided with query being scoped, the current user, and a "permission" string (please note this is not inherently tied to ability strings from the [authorization system](#how-it-works)).
-The `whereVisibleTo` method will ALWAYS provide `"view"` as the permission string, but it's possible to trigger query scoping with other permission strings (as will be explained later).

-As with authorization, if the policy's model doesn't match the model of the query being scoped, we skip to the next policy.

-If the permission string is `"view"`, or starts with `"view"`, we will look for a method with the same name as the permission string, but with `"view"` swapped with `"find"`.
-For instance, if the permission string is `"view"`, we'll look for the `find` method.
-If it's `"viewHiddenDiscussions"`, we'll look for the `"findHiddenDiscussions"` method.
-If that method exists, we'll call it with the actor and query as parameters.

-Otherwise, we will check if a `findWithPermission` method exists, and if so, we will call it with the actor, query, and permission string as parameters.
+The query will be run through all applicable scopers registered for the model of the query.
+Note that visibility scopers registered for a parent class (like `Flarum\Post\Post`) will also be applied to any child classes (like `Flarum\Post\CommentPost`).

-Regardless of which method is called, we aren't returning anything: these methods should perform in-place mutations on the [Eloquent query object](https://laravel.com/docs/6.x/queries).
+Note that scopers don't need to return anything, but rather should perform in-place mutations on the [Eloquent query object](https://laravel.com/docs/6.x/queries).

 ### Custom Permission Strings

-As mentioned above, the model visibility scoping system can be called with permission strings other than "view".
-This can be done by dispatching a [`ScopeModelVisibility` event](https://api.docs.flarum.org/php/master/flarum/event/scopemodelvisibility), with a custom third argument.
+There are actually two types of scopers:

+- ability-based scopers will apply to all queries for the query's model run with a given ability (which defaults to `"view"`).
+Please note this is not related to ability strings from the [policy system](#how-it-works)
+- "global" scopers will apply to all queries for the query's model.
+Please note that global scopers will be run on ALL queries for its model, including `view`, which could create infinite loops or errors.
+Generally, you only want to run these for abilities that don't begin with `view`.
+You'll see this in the [example below](#custom-visibility-scoper-examples)

 One common use case for this is allowing extensibility inside visibility scoping.
 Let's take a look at an annotated, simple piece of `Flarum\Post\PostPolicy` as an example: